Eagles coach was 'looking forward' to White House ceremony, says it's time to 'move on'

 “…the decision [by the White House] was made to lie, and paint picture that these players are anti-America, anti-flag, and anti-military.
 We will continue to fight for impacted citizens and give a voice to those who never had one.”

+During a press conference on Tuesday, Jenkins did not speak but held up posters.
+The first one said: "You aren't listening."
+Another showed how many people were shot by police this year and another said former San Francisco 49ers star Colin Kaepernick gave $1 million to charity.
+Jenkins was silent as reporters peppered him with questions.

-Coach Pederson lauded Jenkins for his work in the community and said the team stands united.
+Coach Pederson has lauded Jenkins for his work in the community and said the team stands united.

 In lieu of the canceled Super Bowl ceremony, the White House hosted a “Celebration of America” in which God Bless America and the Star Spangled banner were played by the U.S. Marine Band and Army Chorus.